nakul-jindal/model-zoo-nakul/README.md

 # model-zoo-nakul

-#### Implementation of Deep Learning models discussed in reputed research papers.

-#### Covers some modern use-cases of Convolutional Neural Networks.
+#### Implementation of Deep Learning models discussed in reputed research papers and some modern use-cases of Convolutional Neural Networks.
 #### Open individual folders to view project descriptions and source code.